timqi/general-file-server/README.md

 <br/>
 As you can see, there are five options you can modify.
 In particular, the `____statics` folder in the root of general-file-server module is always being served. you can put the static file like .css .js .png etc in it and files can be accessed with href with */____statics/* prefix.

+When you put mouse on the link of the file.
+It will show a qrcode for you.
+So you can access the folder or download the file through your mobile devices easily
 <br/><br/><br/>

 ![example](https://raw.githubusercontent.com/timqi/general-file-server/master/____statics/example.png)